 Any grillmaster—or aspiring grillmaster—knows that the grilling experience isn’t complete until the grill is clean.
 While that may be the part you look forward to the least, the Kona 360 Clean Grill Brush helps get the job done quickly and with minimal effort.
 The unique design combines three stainless steel hard-wired brushes in one so that every pass on the grill does the equivalent work of three strokes of other grill brushes.
 In fact, one back-and-forth stroke will clean off the toughest grill gunk," one happy reviewer says.

 Unlike other cumbersome grill brushes, the design also allows easy access to the side of the grill grates to ensure that your cleanup job is complete.
-And even though the bristles are 60 percent stronger than those of other grill brushes, it’s safe for all grill types, including porcelain, ceramic, and infrared.
+And even though the manufacturer claims the bristles are 60 percent stronger than those of other grill brushes, it works for all grill types, including porcelain, ceramic, and infrared.

 It has an 18-inch patent-pending handle that’s designed to keep your hands away from the hot grill grates while allowing you to effectively reach all areas of the grill while you clean.
-Unlike wood, which can break down with exposure to water over time, the weather-resistant handle is made of plastic and designed to be easier to grip and 275 percent tougher.
+Unlike wood, which can break down with exposure to water over time, the weather-resistant handle is made of plastic and designed to be easier to grip.
 This allows you to dip the brush in hot water as you clean without worrying about the longevity of your tool.

 Best Tongs: GRILLHOGS Luxury 16-Inch Barbecue Grill Tongs

 Oak finish on handle is both stylish and heat-protective